OndrejM-demonstrations/ReactiveWay-cargotracker-ext/README.md

 ## Introduce a microservice
 In the second part, we will separate a module of the monolith into a sandalone microservice, running with Payara Micro.

+Branch `11_separate_microservice` in both repositories.

+2 new maven modules:
+ - Pathfinder service (WAR) - a separate microservice providing GraphTraversalService service as both a REST resource and via Payara CDI event bus
+ - Pathfinder API (JAR) - common code reused in both the monolithic application and the Pathfinder micro service

+To run the demo:
+ 1. run `mvn clean install` in the root of this repository (for the top-level maven module)
+ 2. deploy the monolithic cargo-tracker application to Payara Server as before
+ 3. run Pathfinder micro service with Payara Micro - go to the directory `pathfinder/target` and execute: `java -jar payara-micro.jar --autobindhttp --deploy pathfinder.war`

+The `--autobindhttp` argument to Payara Micro instructs the service to bind the HTTP listener to an available port.
+Since the monolithic application already occupies the port 8080, therefore the Pathfinder service will probably bind to the port 8081.
+We can find out the port from the console output.
+We can check that the application is running with the following URL: [http://localhost:8081/pathfinder/rest/graph-traversal/shortest-path?origin=CNHKG&destination=AUMEL](http://localhost:8081/pathfinder/rest/graph-traversal/shortest-path?origin=CNHKG&destination=AUMEL)

+The port number is not important and can even vary.
+The monolith communicates with the service using the CDI even bus messages and doesn't use the REST endpoint.

 ## Deploying microservices

 In the third part, we will deploy the monolith and the microservice into connected docker containers, implement some microservice patterns and deploy to the Jelastic cloud.